Solving Non-linear Least Squares

 Default: WOLFE

 Choices are ARMIJO and WOLFE (strong Wolfe conditions).
-Note that in order for the assumptions underlying the BFGS and LBFGS line search direction algorithms to be guaranteed to be satisfied, the WOLFE line search should be used.
+Note that in order for the assumptions underlying the BFGS and LBFGS line search direction algorithms to be satisfied, the WOLFE line search must be used.

 NonlinearConjugateGradientType Solver::Options::nonlinear_conjugate_gradient_type